What is cancer?

 Invasive breast cancer

-Invasive breast cancer occurs when abnormal cells from inside the ducts or lobules break out into nearby breast tissue.
+Invasive breast cancer occurs when abnormal cells from inside the milk ducts or lobules break out into nearby breast tissue.
 Cancer cells can travel from the breast to other parts of the body through the blood stream or the lymphatic system.
 They may travel early in the process when the tumor is small or later when the tumor is large.

 Non-invasive breast cancer - ductal carcinoma in situ (DCIS)

-When abnormal cells grow inside the ducts, but have not spread to nearby tissue or beyond, the condition is called ductal carcinoma in situ (DCIS).
+When abnormal cells grow inside the milk ducts, but have not spread to nearby tissue or beyond, the condition is called ductal carcinoma in situ (DCIS).
 The term "in situ" means "in place."
 With DCIS, the abnormal cells are still "in place" inside the ducts.
 DCIS is a non-invasive breast cancer (you may also hear the term “pre-invasive breast carcinoma”).

 Although the abnormal cells have not spread to tissues outside the ducts, they can develop into invasive breast cancer.
 Learn more about DCIS and the risk of invasive breast cancer.